514-848-2424 ext. 3347

 Community youth development

-DIALOG: Réseau de recherche et de connaissances relatives aux peuples autchtones
+Dialog - Réseau de recherche et de connaissances relatives aux peuples autochtones

 Blanchet-Cohen, N., McMillan, Z., & Greenwood, M. (2011).
 Indigenous youth engagement in Canada’s health care.
 Pimatisiwin: A Journal of Aboriginal and Indigenous Community Health, 9(1), 89-113.

 Blanchet-Cohen, N. & Nelems, R. (2010).
 Preparing children for disasters: Evaluation of the ready and resilient program.
 Journal of Emergency Management, 8(4), 17-24.

 Blanchet-Cohen, N., & Salazar, J. (2010).
 Best practices for empowering marginalized youth.
 Relational Child and Youth Care Practice, 24(2), 5-19.

 Blanchet-Cohen, N. (2008).
 Taking a stance: child agency across the dimensions of early adolescents’ environmental involvement.
 Environmental Education Research, 14(3), 257-272. doi: 10.1080/13504620802156496

 Blanchet-Cohen, N. (2006).
 Young people's participation in Canadian municipalities: Claiming meaningful space.
 Canadian Review of Social Policy, 57, 71-84.

 Swadener, B., Lundy, L., Habashi, J., & Blanchet-Cohen, N. (Eds.).
 (2013).
 Children’s Rights in Education: International Perspectives.
 New York, NY: Peter Lang.